 That the licensee monitors changes, in accordance with NRC SE, made on systems and their effects on those systems and interfacing systems including potential problems that are slow in developing and issues that could not be immediately tested (e.g., erosion corrosion or flow accelerated corrosion).

+71004-02 INSPECTION REQUIREMENTS

+Inspect samples that were developed as part of the inspection plan (and its revisions).

 71004-03 INSPECTION GUIDANCE

+This inspection procedure should be performed for power uprates greater than 7.5% of current licensed thermal power, including those implemented in phases (i.e., when the total power increase approved by a single licensing action will be greater than 7.5%, but the initial power increase is less than 7.5%).
+Partial or complete implementation of this inspection procedure may be considered for power uprates less than 7.5% of current licensed thermal power.
+Inspection planning should begin after a licensee submits an amendment request for a power uprate.

-Inspection Plan. site-specific inspection plan select and review appropriate aspects of a power uprate.
+Inspection Plan.
+A site-specific inspection plan should be developed in order to select and review appropriate aspects of a power uprate.
 The resident inspection office (RIO) and regional staff should work closely together to identify areas for inspection, and to discuss the resources required to perform the inspections.
 A regional extended power uprate (EPU) point of contact should be identified by regional management early in the process.
 This individual should be contacted for assistance in developing the inspection plan.
 Inspection planning, execution, and tracking should generally follow the guidance provided in this IP.
 However, it is recognized that unique situations will necessitate slight deviations from this procedure.
 It may be useful to consult the other regions or the program office for suggestions.
 Regional management should be made aware of significant deviations from this IP.

 The inspection staff should review IP 71004 soon after the power uprate application is submitted by the licensee.
 The associated NRC SE should be reviewed as soon as it is available (the RIO should keep in close communication with the NRR project manager to obtain a copy).
 The purpose of the review is to identify changes in plant hardware, integrated plant response characteristics, operator procedures, and margins to plant safety.
 Per Section 4.1 of Review Standard RS-001, “Review Standard for Extended Power Uprates,” the recommendations in the final SE do not constitute inspection requirements, but are provided to give the inspectors insight into important bases the NRC staff used for approving the EPU.